 • Quantum mechanics (MTH311)

 • Cartesian tensors and mathematical models of solids and viscous fluids (MTH308)

 • Relativity (MTH304)

 • Risk management (MTH305).

 An applied mathematics degree opens up a wide range of career paths.
-Graduates are highly sought-after in the job market and are employed as analysts, modellers, statisticians and managers in industries such as finance, information technology, biotechnology, consultancy and government.
+Graduates are highly sought-after in the job market and are employed as analysts, modelers, statisticians and managers in industries such as finance, information technology, biotechnology, consultancy and government.
 Many of our students choose to continue their studies at postgraduate level.
-Popular choices of masters programme include applied mathematics, pure mathematics, financial mathematics, industrial mathematics, mathematical modelling, financial engineering and statistics.
+Popular choices of masters programme include applied mathematics, pure mathematics, financial mathematics, industrial mathematics, mathematical modeling, financial engineering, and statistics.
 An increasing number of graduates are enrolled for further studies at renowned universities abroad such as the University of Warwick and Imperial College London.